California State Library Executive Staff

 Alex manages the State Library's Communications Office which handles media inquiries and shares news about the library through press releases and the library's social media outlets.
 The office also manages the library's public events and schedules tours of the historic Library and Courts Building.

-Alex has a Master of Public Administration degree from the University of Southern California.
+Alex holds a Master of Public Administration degree from the University of Southern California.

 Bureau Chief, Administrative Services